 Valentina believes she has to get everything right or the entire system and her whole career will be at risk.
-She needs to see herself as the most responsible party, so she has difficulty with the risks of delegation.
+She needs to see herself as the most responsible party, so she has difficulty with delegation.
 She’s afraid things will blow up, so she takes it upon herself to tell everyone when they’re wrong.
-But after criticizing everyone, she’s left alone to handle things; she already has too much to do and no one to help her — and it has to be perfect.

 Lessen the Obsession

-What should Valentina’s manager do for the sake of the work?
-And how can the manager help Valentina without getting sucked into the vortex of emotionalism that Valentina generates?
+Valentina’s manager wanted to know how she could help Valentina without getting sucked into the vortex of emotionalism that Valentina generates?

-But if the requirements for Valentina are firmly anchored within the department’s needs — and if management appeals to her higher level desires for belonging and commitment — it’s possible that she would obsess less over her own worries and frailties, and focus more on the work itself.
+Once the requirements for Valentina were firmly anchored within the department’s needs — and her manager appealed to her higher level desires for belonging and commitment — Valentina learned to obsess less over her own worries and frailties, and focus more on the work itself.

 It’s Not About You, It’s About Us

-Here’s what you could try with someone like Valentina.
+Here’s what can help with someone like Valentina.
 First, specify your overarching goals for the department.
 Let’s say that you want it to be perceived as credible and professional, and you can achieve that if you meet the business needs that are your department’s responsibility.